 Her obedience was rewarded with a steady stroking of his thumb as before until her thighs locked together and the muscles along her lower abdomen tightened.
 After a few seconds, he withdrew from her but rested his elbows on his knees.
 Sitting at eye level with her now, Miguel admired her profile as her body was starting to calm down.
 Noticing that he hadn’t responded, Kandy turned her head to look at him.
 She smiled at him, still very much under the spell of the pleasure from the attention he paid her a minute earlier.
 So close they were that she was easily able to nuzzle the tip of his nose with her own.

 “You gotta earn the privilege, querida.”
 Reaching up, he tenderly pet her cheek causing her to cuddle into the palm of his hand.
 “And you will, when you learn to take every inch I decide to bury deep inside you.”

 Kandy blushed and covered part of her face immediately.
 He could tell when she curled up on her side in front of him that it was the girlish smile she was hiding from him.
 When she giggled, he couldn’t help but shake his head.

 “Tu timidez, the shyness, I don’t get it.
 How can you go from –”

-“From talking about how good it’s gonna feel when you push inside me for the first time to wanting to hide like a –” She looked above them whilst trying to remember how he said the word for little bunny. “conejita?”
+“From talking about how good it’s gonna feel when you push inside me for the first time to wanting to hide like a –” She looked above them whilst trying to remember how he said the word for ‘little bunny’ in Spanish. “conejita?”

 Miguel glared at her and shifted his weight as he suddenly felt her toes pass back and forth over his thigh tauntingly.
 As she lay there in front of him, he softly began to massage the top of her foot after sitting back entirely in the chair.
 Somehow, it had snuck down off the desk when he wasn’t looking to find its place in his lap.
 “How can you be both?”